vadim-soude/ToastNotifier/README.md

 To send a notification you need to provide the target, the image name as defined in the config.yml of ToastNotifier, the title text, the first row text and the second row text.

-Then you need to use the ``.send()`` methode to send the notification to the player (the notification will end-up in the queue if an other notification is curently displayed).
+Then, you need to use the ``.send()`` method to send the notification to the player (the notification will end-up in the queue if another notification is currently displayed).

-#### Example of a notification sent to any player that join the serveur :
+#### Example of a notification sent to any player that join the server :

 ```Java
 public class ListenerExample implements Listener {